sral1993/ECEN-5803-Mastering-Embedded-Systems-Architecture/README.md

 # Embedded System Design Evaluations
-In this project, I have evaluated various MCU's and MPU's for suitability of three applications.
+In this project, we have evaluated various MCU's and MPU's for suitability of three applications.
 <br>
 1. Flow meter <br>
 2. Signal Analyzer <br>